mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 # Puck World!

 Now you should have an understanding of the core ideas of Policy Gradient Methods.
 Let's look at a more interesting example to see how these ideas can be applied to a more complex problem.
-We will draw on the example alluded to in the [How do we calculate the probability of an action?](#action-probability) section, and consider a 2D robot that can move in any direction.
+We will consider a 2D robot (puck) that can move in any direction.
 What changes do we need to make to our policy and reward function to handle this problem?
 Lets find out by examining each of the key differences.

 ## Environment

 To begin, let's describe the environment.
 The environment will consist of a target 'x' at the center of the screen.
 The robot 'o' will be spawned at a random location and will be able to move in any direction.
 The robot's objective will be to reach the target 'x'.

+**_TODO: add an example where the user can control the x an show an o to illustrate what this environment looks like_**

 ## Action Space